kiadimalala/pharmaAPI/README.md

 The API retrieves this information from a regularly updated database, ensuring the accuracy of the listings.
 Each pharmacy entry includes the following information:
 - name: The name of the pharmacy.
+- location:
   - city: The city where the pharmacy is situated.
   - address: The physical address of the pharmacy.
 - phones: Contact numbers for the pharmacy.